wholefoo/ai-kdp-author/replit.md

 # AI KDP Author - Replit Guide

 ## Overview
-The AI KDP Author is a full-stack web application designed to generate complete, publishable novels (50,000-80,000 words, 20-30 chapters) for Amazon KDP.
-It automates manuscript creation from minimal user input (genre, title, plot idea) using a multi-step, AI-driven process.
+The AI KDP Author is a full-stack web application designed to generate complete, publishable fiction and non-fiction books (50,000-80,000 words, 20-30 chapters) for Amazon KDP.
+It automates manuscript creation from minimal user input (genre/category, title, plot idea or topic) using a multi-step, AI-driven process.
 The application also includes a Plot Inspiration Vault and a Manuscript Quality Analyzer.
-The project's ambition is to significantly streamline the novel writing and publishing process for authors.
+The project's ambition is to significantly streamline the book writing and publishing process for authors.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Manuscript formatting preference: Aptos font instead of Times New Roman for DOCX exports.
 Download preferences: Remove unformatted DOCX download option from manuscripts (only TXT and MD needed).
-Library preferences: Completely removed manuscript library - only novel library should be used for all functionality.
+Library preferences: Completely removed manuscript library - only book library should be used for all functionality.
-Subscription model preference: Trial users get only "Refine (Analyze & improve)" feature, while "Create (Generate your novel)" and "Publish (Export & share)" require Pro subscription.
+Subscription model preference: Trial users get only "Refine (Analyze & improve)" feature, while "Create (Generate your book)" and "Publish (Export & share)" require Pro subscription.
+Content types: Both fiction (novels) and non-fiction are supported with dedicated generation flows.
 Paragraph indentation: No paragraph indentation in DOCX exports (clean left-aligned text).

 ## Professional DOCX Format Standard (Based on "FRICTIONLESS" template)